AndreaPontrandolfo/sheriff/README.md

 ## <a name="setup"></a>🛠️ Setup

 This config is **highly** opinionated, so make sure to meet the [hard requirements](#hard-requirements) in your project.<br>
-Then, let `create-sheriff-config` handle the whole setup for you autonomatically, or do it yourself manually.
+Then, let `create-sheriff-config` handle the whole setup for you automatically, or do it yourself manually.

 ### <a name="automatic-setup"></a>🤖 Automatic setup (_recommended_)